5 Keys for Healthcare Providers When Treating Athletes

 Key #4 Athletes Want to Be Liked

 We all want to be like to some degree and the people who say they don’t care what others think usually want to be loved even more.
 The problem is that if an athlete gets any sense that their health care provider does not like them, their behavior will change.

-We are always surprised by this when it happens to us, but we do this all the time.
+We do this all the time.
 We like people who like us, and we don’t like individuals who dislike us.

 Back in high school days, movies paint this picture for us of the “mean girls” popular kids.
 The Jocks that are always the bullies but being pretty or athletic are NOT what makes people popular.
 What made people famous was that they liked more people.
 Popular people like people so people like them back.

 If you have a rocky relationship with an athlete and you feel like their attitude sucks, ask yourself if you ever like them?
 Did you ever give them a chance to show their best side, or did you dislike them from day 1 and try and act as if you did not?